Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech has four wins against the spread in 10 games this season.
+- Georgia Tech has played 10 games, with four wins against the spread.

-- The Yellow Jackets have been underdogs by 17 points or more once this season and covered the spread.
+- This year, the Yellow Jackets won ATS in their only game as an underdog of 17 points or more.

-- Georgia Tech's games this year have hit the over five times in 10 opportunities (50%).
+- Georgia Tech has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).

-- Georgia Tech is 2-5 against the spread and 3-4 overall when the team piles up more than 361.8 yards.
+- In games that Georgia Tech piles up more than 361.8 yards, the team is 2-5 against the spread and 3-4 overall.

 - The Yellow Jackets have 12 giveaways this season, while the Fighting Irish have 19 takeaways .